dhfbk/scent-change/README.md

 T. Paccosi, S. Menini, E. Leonardelli, I. Barzon and S. Tonelli: **Scent and Sensibility: Perception Shifts in the Olfactory Domain** (2023). *In Proceedings of 4th International Workshop on Computational Approaches to Historical Language Change 2023 (LChange 2023)*.

+**Benchmark**:

-**Benchmark**: A manually created benchmark with 16 smell sources ...
+A manually created benchmark with 16 smell sources ...

+**Data Raw**:

-**Data Raw**: Contains all the frame elements and sentences for the smell sources included in the paper.
+Contains all the frame elements and sentences for the smell sources included in the paper.

+**Embeddings**:

+Contains two files with the vectors of each smell source in the time span used in the paper.

+- a file containing the vectors generated from the frame elements

+- a file generated from all the text in the corpus

 Link to the system used to identify smell words, smell sources and qualities [link]